ATU-Project300/DesktopApplication/README.md

 Some functions were written to allow for saving and restoring of settings along with verification of settings.

+Measures have been taken to avoid hardcoding settings for saving and loading.
+An example of this is for emulator paths where each path related setting is expected to have the following naming structure:

+`path[EmulatorName]` for the `Settings.settings` file.

+`path[EmulatorName]TxtBx` for the text box which will contain the value of the setting.

+This is also considered in the game path setting which follows similar rules:

+`pathGameFolder` for the `Settings.settings` file.

 The `SaveSettings` function simply takes the values from the checkboxes, text boxes etc. and assigns them